Lereste/CRUD-Post-UI/README.md

 - Handle form submit
   - Show error if validation is failed.
 Stop form submit.
   - Add new post with submitted values: `title`, `author`, `description` and `imageUrl`
-  - If add successfully, show an alert with message `Save post successfully` and redirect to Edit page of the new post.
+  - If add successfully, show a toast with message `Save post successfully` and redirect to Edit page of the new post.
-  - If failed, show an alert with error message.
+  - If failed, show a toast with error message.

 **EDIT MODE** (if `postId` query param exists)